What is it?

 Although the West African type is rarely fatal, symptoms can be extremely painful, and people might have permanent scarring resulting from the rash.

-At this time, most clinicians in the United States and laboratorians not performing the orthopoxvirus generic test to diagnose orthopoxviruses, including monkeypox, are not advised to receive orthopoxvirus PrEP.
+- At this time, most clinicians in the United States and laboratorians not performing the orthopoxvirus generic test to diagnose orthopoxviruses, including mpox, are not advised to receive orthopoxvirus PrEP.
 Regardless of whether they get PrEP, clinicians and laboratorians should use recommended infection control practices.

 There are two FDA approved monkeypox vaccines (Jynneos and ACAM2000), but only Jynneos is currently available in Nevada.